Zero-Latency Trading: Optimizing Solana RPCs for Sniping

 A Geyser plugin hooks directly into the core code of a Solana validator.
 Instead of waiting for an API request, the validator pushes data to your bot via a gRPC stream the exact microsecond an account state changes (e.g., a new Pump.fun pool is initialized).

-FRB Agent natively integrates with leading Geyser stream providers, allowing the bot to react to on-chain changes faster than standard RPC setups.
+AI-FRB Agent natively integrates with leading Geyser stream providers, allowing the bot to react to on-chain changes faster than standard RPC setups.

 Step 3: Geographic Proximity (Co-Location)